fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/contact-information.md

 **linkage** and the **network** information.

 - The former captures the expression of the network address.
-This is supported by property OnlineContact.linkage.
+This is supported by property `OnlineContact.linkage`.

 - The latter captures the network on which the address is valid.
-This is supported by property OnlineContact.network.
+This is supported by property `OnlineContact.network`.

 Property `OnlineContact.network` provides a choice between predefined network types and free text.
 Network information should be preferably